-All of this observation has enabled me to confirm what I suspected from EEBO images—that the first edition of the book, the three issues of which were all printed by William Jaggard, features the illustration in its fully detailed form, while the second edition, two issues by Richard Cotes, reflect the alteration to the woodblock.
+All of this observation has enabled me to confirm what I suspected from EEBO images—that the first edition of the book, the three issues of which were all printed by William Jaggard, features the illustration in its fully detailed form, while the second and third editions, printed by Richard Cotes, reflect the alteration to the woodblock.

-Interestingly, while the first edition title pages all specify not only that Jaggard’s shop printed the volumes but also that they were “there to be sold,” the second edition indicates Michael Sparke as bookseller.
-As the Oxford DNB notes, “Sparke’s life and work were characterized by his maniacal devotion to the protestant religion.”
+Interestingly, although Jaggard both printed and sold the first edition, the second edition was printed by Cotes but sold by Michael Sparke.
+The Oxford DNB notes, “Sparke’s life and work were characterized by his maniacal devotion to the protestant religion.”
 Sparke’s relationship to women was also fraught: He was married twice, and although when he died he left a significant portion of his money to his second wife, he requested burial beside his first; he also banned all women, save his daughters and granddaughters, from his funeral.
 I intend to investigate whether Sparke’s role in the production of the second edition may have influenced the decision to the alter the image in question.

-In addition to this possible influence from the second edition’s intended seller, I’m also conducting further research into print censorship in early modern England.
-We all know that history doesn’t follow a neat cause-and-effect trajectory; unfortunately, we do not learn from our mistakes and progress steadily forward, constantly improving.
-Although the publication of the first edition of Mikrokosmographia in its original intended form to no apparent negative consequence, despite the extensive warnings, may appear to represent a step forward as the first medical description of the female reproductive system published in the English vernacular, any progress made was subtly undercut by the alterations made to this illustration in the second edition.
-I look forward to reading more about the social, personal, religious, and political forces that generated this outcome.
+In addition to this possible influence from the second edition’s seller, I’m also conducting further research into print censorship in early modern England.
+We all know that history doesn’t follow a neat cause-and-effect trajectory; unfortunately, the human race does not learn from its mistakes and progress steadily forward, constantly improving.
+Although the publication of the first edition of Mikrokosmographia in its original form represented a step forward as the first medical description of the female reproductive system published in the English vernacular, any progress made was subtly undercut by the alterations made to this illustration in the second edition.
+I look forward to reading more about the social, personal, religious, and political forces that influenced this outcome.

 There’s a new website up for the exciting prosopographical project underway at the University of Exeter, “The Medical World of England, Wales and Ireland, c.
 1500-1715.”
 The website is called Early Modern Practitioners and provides an overview of the project, sample data, a “practitioner of the month,” and more.
 Ultimately, this project will take the form of a database containing biographies of all the active medical practitioners during the time period and in the locations of the project’s title as well as a study of the data compiled which will be published as a major monograph.